galaxyproject/galaxy-hub/content/galaxy-project/statistics/index.md

 [![](/galaxy-project/statistics/discourse-page-views.svg)](https://docs.google.com/spreadsheets/d/e/2PACX-1vT_ydoBELTsh_TZqS_DVn5a4qGTxu5LQLWsHDll-jSvQQzMl79t3XKWsbYEEuyynsCWoTVj0KDBOjj6/pubchart?oid=2126198183&format=interactive)

-**Average monthly page views** has doubled in the most recent 12 months.
+**Average monthly page views** have doubled in the most recent 12 months.
 During this same time period, the number of new questions and new answers averaged about 75 and 150, respectively, throughout the year.
 The fact that page views doubled, but questions and answers held steady over 2020 may indicate that the site hit a critical mass of responses: When people visit, they are now much more likely to find that someone has already asked and answered their question.

 [![](/galaxy-project/statistics/discourse-accounts-total.svg)](https://docs.google.com/spreadsheets/d/e/2PACX-1vT_ydoBELTsh_TZqS_DVn5a4qGTxu5LQLWsHDll-jSvQQzMl79t3XKWsbYEEuyynsCWoTVj0KDBOjj6/pubchart?oid=623403796&format=interactive)

 <br />

 **The number of accounts** in Galaxy Help during any month.
 It reflects newly created and deleted accounts.
 Note that you don't have to create an account to search the site.
-You only need an account to engage in some way, such as asking a question, posting an answer, or voting on an a thread.
+You only need an account to engage in some way, such as asking a question, posting an answer, or voting on a thread.
 The number of active accounts (accounts that login) each month floats between 150 and 200.

 <br />